dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 >
 > Hint: How can you ask the shell for which commands are available?

-We clearly need to execute that command… (but don’t forget to do it in a sandbox!)
+We clearly need to execute that command… (but don't forget to do it in a sandbox!)

 ```shell
 ❯ socat FILE:`tty`,raw,echo=0 TCP:quarantine-shell.h4ck.ctfcompetition.com:1337